- We are right on the South West Coast Path just above Summerleaze Beach in Bude, where you can park. See us on Google Maps.

 There are steps down to Bude Sea Pool from Summerleaze Downs, and also steps up to the pool from Summerleaze Beach.
 If you can manage these, then the area around Bude Sea Pool is level, with a gently shelving shallow entry area.

-The RNLI provides lifeguard cover as part of their duties in managing Summerleaze Beach.
-The Friends of Bude Sea Pool have Pool Staff on duty during the main season covering similar hours to the RNLI, depending on weather conditions and tide times.
-They are always friendly and approachable, able to help with most questions you may have, discuss what FoBSP are planning, and how to donate or become a “Friend”.
+Friends of Bude Sea Pool have Pool Staff on duty during the main season, depending on weather conditions and tide times.
+They are always friendly and approachable, able to help with most questions you may have, discuss what FoBSP are planning, how to donate or become a “Friend”, advise on safety, tides, usage, merchandise sales, etc.

 For full information about how to use Bude Sea Pool safely, please click here.

-However, it costs in excess of £30,000 each year to pay for life-guarding and vital maintenance, so donations towards those costs are extremely important.
-Please donate via this site by clicking here, make a donation at the Poolside or drop some coins into one of the many Blue Tins you will find in Bude’s shops, hotels and cafes.
+Use of Bude Sea Pool is FREE, however, it costs in excess of £40,000 each year to pay for Pool Staff and vital maintenance, so donations towards those costs are extremely important.
+Please donate via this site by clicking here, make a donation at the Poolside or drop some coins into one of the many Blue Tins you will find in Bude’s shops, hotels and cafes, how about buying a momento or gift to take take home?

 Bude Sea Pool is around 91m long and 45m wide, although because it is a semi-natural structure these are only approximate measurements.